-The cloud computing architecture consists of three main components:
+The cloud computing model consists of three main components:

 Public cloud refers to the shared use of cloud computing resources, viz. applications and storage, by multiple parties.
 Since the resources are shared by many organizations, the cost of cloud computing comes down drastically, making it affordable for SMBs.

-Private clouds give you exclusive access to the computing resources you want to use.
-They come in three different versions.
-The first is the virtual private cloud (VPC), the cheapest option wherein resources from the public cloud are made accessible only to you by the service provider.
+Virtual private cloud (VPC): The cheapest option wherein resources from the public cloud are made accessible only to you by the service provider.